jvines/astroARIADNE/README.md

 If you're iterating through lots of stars you can call the SEDPlotter `clean` method to clear opened figures with `artist.clean()`

-If you don't have the models in your computer, then the `plot_SED` method will fail, as it needs the complete model grid.
+If you don't have either the spectra cache or the full model grids, then the `plot_SED` method will be skipped.

 An example usage file is provided in the repository called `test_bma.py` demonstrating the recommended BMA (Bayesian Model Averaging) approach.